Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Results

-The upper panels of Figure~\ref{fig:mpro} show the mass profiles of the two clusters: CL104 (top panel) and CL101 (bottom panel).
-The black lines represent the true mass profile measured directly from simulation, the red lines represent the hydrostatic mass $M_{\rm HSE}$ measured from simulation, and the magenta points represent the recovered mass $M_{\rm rec} = M_{\rm HSE}+M_{\rm rand}+M_{\rm rot}$, with the latter two terms computed with velocity profile measurements from ASTRO-H mocks.
-Different symbols indicate the recovered mass $M_{\rm rec}$ obtained from the ASTRO-H mock maps viewed along three orthogonal projections of each cluster.
-The lower panels of Figure~\ref{fig:mpro} show the profiles of the HSE mass bias and the recovered mass, relative to the true cluster mass, for the same clusters.
-The HSE mass bias is shown in red, and the bias of the recovered masses $M_{\rm rec} = M_{\rm HSE}+M_{\rm rand}+M_{\rm rot}$ is shown in magenta.
+The upper panels of figure~\ref{fig:mpro} show the mass profiles of the two clusters: CL104 (top panel) and CL101 (bottom panel).
+The black lines represent the true mass profile measured directly from simulation, the red lines represent the hydrostatic mass $M_{\rm HSE}$ measured from simulation, and the magenta points represent the recovered mass $M_{\rm rec} = M_{\rm HSE}+M_{\rm turb}+M_{\rm rot}$, with the latter two terms computed with velocity profile measurements from XARM mocks.
+Different symbols indicate the recovered mass $M_{\rm rec}$ obtained from the XARM mock maps viewed along three orthogonal projections of each cluster.
+The lower panels of figure~\ref{fig:mpro} show the profiles of the hydrostatic mass bias and the recovered mass, relative to the true cluster mass, for the same clusters.
+The hydrostatic mass bias is shown in red, and the bias of the recovered masses $M_{\rm rec} = M_{\rm HSE}+M_{\rm turb}+M_{\rm rot}$ is shown in magenta.

-In the lower panels, we demonstrate that ASTRO-H cluster observations can be used to recover the total cluster mass at $r\gtrsim r_{2500}$ at the level of about $5\%$ for dynamically relaxed clusters, provided that we measure and correct for both $M_{\rm rand}$ (random motion) and $M_{\rm rot}$ (rotational motion) terms (see the appendix for more discussion).
-For example, for the relaxed cluster CL104, the remaining bias in the corrected mass, $M_{\rm rec}/M_{\rm true}-1$, varies from $+1\%$ to $-4\%$ in the outer three bins, compared to $-3\%$ to $7\%$ for the HSE mass.
+In the lower panels, we demonstrate that XARM cluster observations can be used to recover the total cluster mass at $r\gtrsim r_{2500}$ at the level of about $5\%$ for dynamically relaxed clusters, provided that we measure both $M_{\rm turb}$ (turbulent motion) and $M_{\rm rot}$ (bulk rotational motion) terms from the line-of-sight velocity measurements.
+For example, for the relaxed cluster CL104, the remaining bias in the corrected mass, $M_{\rm rec}/M_{\rm true}-1$, varies from $+1\%$ to $-4\%$ in the outer three bins, compared to $-3\%$ to $7\%$ for the hydrostatic mass.
 For the unrelaxed cluster CL101, the improvement in mass measurements is more evident; i.e., the remaining bias in the corrected mass, $M_{\rm rec}/M_{\rm true}-1$, improves from $-9\%$ to $+3\%$ in the inner bins.
-However, the mass recovery is not as good in the outer bins, because the gas is not in steady-state.
+However, the mass recovery is not as accurate in the outer bins where the cluster gas is more out of equilibrium due to mergers and accretion.